Aries744/AutoCRM/README.md

    );
    ```

+5. Run the knowledge base migration from `supabase/migrations/20240124_knowledge_base_init.sql` to set up the knowledge base with sample articles.

-5. Start the development server:
+6. Start the development server:
    ```bash
    npm run dev
    ```